The SentineleseThe SentineleseThe SentineleseThe SentineleseThe Sentinelese

 Act now Donate

-The Sentinelese are an uncontacted tribe living on North Sentinel Island, one of the Andaman and Nicobar Islands in the Indian Ocean.
+The Sentinelese are an uncontacted Indigenous people living on North Sentinel Island, one of the Andaman and Nicobar Islands in the Indian Ocean.
 They vigorously reject all contact with outsiders.

 Survival International lobbies, protests and uses public pressure to ensure their wish to remain uncontacted is respected.

-If not, the entire tribe could be wiped out by diseases to which they have no immunity.
+If not, the entire people could be wiped out by diseases to which they have no immunity.

-The Sentinelese are the most isolated tribe in the world.
-They live on their own small forested island called North Sentinel, which is approximately the size of Manhattan, and which is part of an island chain that is also home to another uncontacted tribe, the Shompen.
+The Sentinelese are the most isolated Indigenous people in the world.
+They live on their own small forested island called North Sentinel, which is approximately the size of Manhattan, and which is part of an island chain that is also home to another uncontacted people, the Shompen.
 They continue to resist all contact with outsiders, attacking anyone who comes near.
-See Survival’s wider campaigns for uncontacted tribes here.
+See Survival’s wider campaigns for uncontacted peoples here.

 In the wake of the 2004 tsunami this member of the Sentinelese tribe was photographed firing arrows at a helicopter. © Indian Coastguard/Survival

-In November 2018, John Allen Chau, an American missionary, was killed by members of the Sentinelese tribe while trying to convert them to Christianity.
-His illegal attempt at contact could have wiped out the entire tribe through introducing new diseases such as flu to which the Sentinelese have no immunity.
+In November 2018, John Allen Chau, an American missionary, was killed by Sentinelese people while trying to convert them to Christianity.
+His illegal attempt at contact could have wiped out the entire Sentinelese tribe through introducing new diseases such as flu to which they have no immunity.

 In 2006, two Indian fishermen, Sunder Raj and Pandit Tiwari, who had moored their boat near North Sentinel to sleep after poaching in the waters around the island, were killed when their boat broke loose and drifted onto the shore.
 Poachers are known to fish illegally in the waters around the island, catching turtles and diving for lobsters and sea cucumbers.

 The Sentinelese have made it clear that they do not want contact.
 It is a wise choice.
-Neighboring tribes were wiped out after the British colonized their islands, and they lack immunity to common diseases like flu or measles, which would decimate their population.
+Neighbouring Indigenous peoples were wiped out through disease and violence after the British colonized their islands

 Survival International is the only organization fighting worldwide to stop the extermination of uncontacted tribes like the Sentinelese